Leon1732/Video_Recognition/README.md

-This is a project to recognize the movement of a person in a video under dim light conditions, using PCA, MHI and CNN (ResNet) respectively.
+This is a project to recognize the movement of a person in a video under dim light conditions, using PCA, MHI and CNN (ResNet50) respectively.

 Replace the folder path "your_training_videos" to your own training set.